ZaneH/piano-trainer/README.md

 ## Build and Install Flatpak

 For non-FHS distros, the Flatpak can be used as a self-contained runtime environment.
-After cloning the repo, you can use the following commands to install and run Piano Trainer using Flatpak.
+Ensure these build dependencies are installed: `flatpak`, `flatpak-builder`, and `appstream`.
+After cloning the repo, use the following commands to install and run Piano Trainer:

 ```bash
 $ flatpak-builder --force-clean --user --install-deps-from=flathub --install builddir flatpak/com.zane.piano-trainer.yaml